I know that the number four is yellow, but I have a friend who insists four is red.

 Psychologist Chris Fassnidge calls this phenomenon "visually evoked auditory response" (vEAR).
 While it's technically not synesthesia, Fassnidge believes it's a new form that warrants further study.
 "Some people describe it as a buzzing sound in their head," Fassnidge told Vox.
 "For other people, it’s kind of like a white noise.
 And then other people say it varies depending on what it is they are looking at."

-A 2008 study suggests that vEAR is fairly common — affecting 20 to 30 percent of people — and many people may not realize they are associating faint sounds with imagery.
+A 2008 study in Current Biology suggests that vEAR is fairly common — affecting 20 to 30 percent of people — and many people may not realize they are associating faint sounds with imagery.

 "A lot of people don’t realize they have this thing until you start testing for it in the laboratory,” Fassnidge said.
 "Maybe because they co-occur so frequently you either aren’t aware of the mental sound until you strip away everything else."